Skip to Content

 Blinkers are cups made from leather or synthetic material that attach to the bridle and sit beside each eye.
 They restrict how much a horse can see to the sides and rear, narrowing its field of view toward what’s directly ahead.

 Horses naturally have a panoramic field of vision — roughly 340–350 degrees — because their eyes are set wide on the sides of their head.
 That’s useful for detecting predators in the wild.
-On a racetrack surrounded by noise, movement, and other horses, it creates problems.
-A horse that can see everything around it often reacts to things it doesn’t need to react to.
+On a racetrack surrounded by noise, movement, and other horses, it creates problems: a horse that can see nearly everything around it often reacts to things it doesn’t need to react to.
+Blinkers narrow that view to what matters — the track ahead and the jockey’s signals.
+Our racehorse equipment guide covers everything horses wear on race day and how trainers choose between them.

 Why Do Racehorses Wear Blinkers?

 Trainers add blinkers for specific behavioral reasons — not as a general fix.
-Here are the four most common situations where blinkers make a genuine difference:
+Here are the five most common situations where blinkers make a genuine difference.

 Improved Focus and Concentration

-A horse that can see nearly 350 degrees has a lot of information coming in at once.
+A horse with nearly 350-degree vision has a lot of information coming in at once.
 In a race environment — crowd noise, flags, other horses moving alongside — some horses react to stimuli that have nothing to do with running fast.
 Blinkers reduce that input so the horse can concentrate on the task rather than its environment.

 One of my colts had a habit of losing focus whenever another horse pulled alongside him in the stretch.
 He’d turn his head slightly, hesitate, and lose momentum right at the worst time.
 Semi-cup blinkers solved it.
 He started running straighter, stopped looking sideways, and began finishing races the way his morning works suggested he could.